 There are two tracks offered in the Master of Science in Operations Management Program, Operations Management and Decision Analytics Concentration.

 This track in the Operations Management master’s degree combines the prescriptive modeling and analytical skills arising from the OM program with the data management and data mining skills arising from the SAS-UA Data Mining certification program offered in the Statistics program.

-Focus Area of Research I: Operations Management
+Focused Area of Study: Operations Management

 The focused area of study in operations management (OM) is designed to prepare students for the practice of operations management.
-The program is structured to provide instruction in materials management, scheduling and control, supply chain management, and quality control as well as topics in applied quantitative methods such as optimization, statistics, and simulation.
+The program is structured to provide instruction in materials management, scheduling and control, supply chain management, and quality control, as well as topics in applied quantitative methods such as optimization, statistics, and simulation.
 The elective courses allow students to obtain additional instruction in other subjects such as project management, supply chain strategy, and quality management.

 Decision Analytics Concentration

 The concept for this concentration is to offer an Operations Management master’s degree that combines the prescriptive modeling and analytical skills arising from the OM program with the data management and data mining skills from the SAS-UA Data Mining certification program offered in the Statistics program.
 The Decision Analytics track consists of 10 courses: five from Operations Management, four from Statistics, and one from either Statistics or Management Information Systems.